rutar-academic/rutar.org/content/writing/personal-site-automation/index.md

 However, for services which you want to run frequently, it is often useful to have the code execute on a server.
 This has many benefits:

-- The code can run automatically under certain conditions, without being sensitive to the status of your local device (e.g. whether it is connected to the internet, or whether it is turned on or not)
+- The code can run automatically under certain conditions, without being sensitive to the status of your local device (e.g. whether it is connected to the internet, or whether it is turned on or not).
-- You do not need to dedicate any resources while using your device
+- You do not need to dedicate any resources while using your device.
-- You decrease your own personal workload since you do not need to do anything manually: everything just happens directly

 However, there are of course a number of caveats:

-- You need to do more checks: for instance, you probably need a well-designed [pre-commit](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to catch errors before you deploy them
+- You need to do more checks: for instance, it can be helpful to have a well-designed [pre-commit](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to catch errors before you deploy them.
-- You need to check intermediate steps so things do not get badly broken (for instance, the build stage fails and you push a malformed webpage to a server)
+- You need to check intermediate steps so things do not get badly broken (for instance, the build stage fails and you push a malformed webpage to a server).
-- You need to understand how to recover from these situations if things go wrong
+- You need to understand how to manually recover if things go wrong.

 One reasonable option, and the option that will be used in this article, is to use [GitHub Actions](https://docs.github.com/en/actions).
 This option is particularly convenient if your git repositories are already hosted on GitHub.